Swader/diffbot-php-client/README.md

     ```

 3. Grab the URL and paste it into a REST client like Postman or into your browser.
 You'll get Diffbot's response back.
 Keep it open for reference.
-4. Download this response, with headers, into a JSON file.
+4. Download this response into a JSON file.
 Preferably into `tests/Mocks/Products/[date]/somefilename.json`, like the other tests are.
-This is easily accomplished by executing `curl -i "[url] > somefilename.json"` in the Terminal/Command Line.
+This is easily accomplished by executing `curl "[url] > somefilename.json"` in the Terminal/Command Line.
 5. Go into the appropriate tests folder.
 In this case, `tests/Entity` and open `ProductTest.php`.
 Notice how the file is added into the batch of files to be tested against.
 Every provider has it referenced, along with the value the method being tested should produce.
 Slowly go through every test method and add your file.
 Use the values in the JSON you got in step 3 to get the values.
 6. Run `phpunit tests/Entity/ProductTest.php` to test just this file (much faster than entire suite).
 If OK, send PR :)